Sup2point0/Assort/Yu-Gi-Oh!/dryconix.md

 ### Dinomorphia

 ### Dogmatika
-Haha, I’m afraid you just milled my 3 ARC LIGHTS
+Haha, I’m afraid you just milled my 3 ARC LIGHTS – yeah, the mirror match is hilarious if they blindly mill my Extra Deck.

 ### Eldlich
 Again, Chaos MAX Dragon.
 Can be a challenge to play against sometimes if they manage to snipe Meteonis Drytron in the Graveyard with Huaquero.